nguyenhongson1902/augmenting-education/README.md

 # Augmenting education data
-A tool used to create fake education data for the normalizing education problem
+A tool used to create fake education data for normalizing education problem

 ## Requirements
 1. unidecode